 Internet of Things

 The Internet of Things bridges the gap between our physical world and the internet by allowing data to be sent or received through sensors.
 For the metaverse, the Internet of Things collects data from the physical world and transfers it to virtual space, improving the accuracy of digital representations.
-This means that IoT data streams can determine the functioning of objects in the metaverse based on a changing environment and other events.
+This means that IoT data streams can determine the functioning of objects in the metaverse based on an evoling environment and other events.

-IoT technology easily connects the 3D virtual world with a variety of real-world devices and enables real-world processes to be recreated in a digital collaboration infrastructure.
+IoT technology easily connects the 3D virtual world with a variety of real-world devices and enables real-world processes to be recreated in a digital space.
 To further improve the metaverse ecosystem, the Internet of Things can use artificial intelligence and machine learning technologies to efficiently manage the data it collects.